origo-map/multiselect-plugin/README.md

 selectableLayers | Array of available layerConfigurations.
 If more than one layerConfiguration is present, a configuration selector tool is available. | All visible currentLayerConfig | Index of the selected layerConfiguration at startup | 0 pointBufferFactor | How much a point should be buffered before intersecting when using click tool.
-Does not apply if active configuration is All visible, as that uses featureInfo hitTolerance setting. | 1
+Does not apply if active configuration is All visible, as that uses featureInfo hitTolerance setting. | 1 bufferSymbol | Name of a symbol in origo configuration to use as symbol for buffered objects.
+Symbol is always a polygon. | A built-in symbol chooseSymbol | Name of a symbol in origo configuration to use as symbol for highlighted features when choosing which feature to buffer.
+Symbol should handle point, line and polygon. | A built-in symbol

 #### layerConfiguration
-A layerConfiguration specifies which layers are available for selecting features from.
+A layerConfiguration specifies in which layers features are selected.
+The default behaviour is to select features in all currently visible layers, but when a _layerConfiguration_ that specifies layers or groups, features are always selected from those layers regardeless of their visibility and not from any other layers.

 Property | Description | Required
 --- | --- | ---
 name | Name of the configuration.
-Displayed in the configuration selection tool | Yes layers | Array of layer names that features can be selected from.
+Displayed in the configuration selection tool | Yes layers | Array of layer names that features are selected from.
 If omitted all visible layers are used.
 If layer name is a group layer, all layers in the group are included unless explicitly excluded. | No exclude | Array of layer names that are excluded from feature selection. | No

 Example: